reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

 ## What people are working on

 - @roblabla is working on a standalone toolchain in rust, [Megaton Hammer](https://github.com/roblabla/megaton-hammer).
 Currently working on fixing the allocator.
+- @misson20000 is working on Twili, a sysmodule launcher that will provide stdio and crash reporting.
+- @misson20000 also got a toy dynamic loader into libtransistor, paving the way for dynamic cores in RetroArch and traNVparency improvements.
+[See PR](https://github.com/reswitched/libtransistor/pull/143)

 ## Call for participation